-After hearing myself say the phrase, “Did you hear me?!” followed by “Are you listening?” for what felt like the hundredth time the other day, I came to the realization that a strategy change was in order.
+After hearing myself say the phrase, “Did you hear me?!” followed by “Are you listening?” for what felt like the hundredth time the other day, I came to the realization that a strategy change was in order with some of these games for encouraging the art of listening.
 What I was doing (expecting my 3 year old to know how to listen when she was busy doing something else) clearly wasn’t working so well.

 I firmly believe in the concepts from books like Easy to Love, Difficult to Discipline and Positive Discipline – our children aren’t born knowing how to act or react to situations, they learn from watching the behavior we model (and really, should we expect them to behave more maturely than many adults?).
 Misbehavior can be an opportunity to teach if we can remember to take a deep breath before we react.